We are open - safety is our top priority!

 Truth 10: Not all Invisalign dentists offer the same results

 For all the technological advancements and R&D investments that spawned it, the Invisalign system demands careful diagnosis and treatment planning to work effectively.
 Invisalign care, therefore is not necessarily the same from one dentist to another.
 The dentist’s experience, knowledge and expertise working with the Invisalign system is imperative to a successful outcome.
-Do your homework and ask around before you settle on the Invisalign dentist to provide you the best solution for your specific case.Call us today at (352) 436-4215 or book an appointment online.
+Do your homework and ask around before you settle on the Invisalign dentist to provide you the best solution for your specific case.Call today or book an appointment online.